keralarehab/keralarehab.github.io/incidents/wayanad-landslide-2024/offers/abc_cargo.md

 ## Details

 Offers to provide free transportation of essential goods sent from Saudi Arabia and the UAE to the flood-affected areas and also expressed their willingness to provide jobs to around 100 people from the affected area.
-Contanc number - +971 56 506 9893
+Contact number - +971 56 506 9893

 ## Progress